 In accordance with SFAS 142, the Company conducts impairment testing on the Company's goodwill.
-To determine fair value the Company used the discounted estimated future cash flows methodology are: (i) the present value factors used in determining the fair value of the reporting units and trade names; (ii) royalty rates used in the Company's trade name valuations; (iii) projected average revenue growth rates used in the reporting unit and trade name models; and (iv) projected long-term growth rates used in the derivation of terminal year values.
+To determine fair value the Company used the discounted estimated future cash flows methodology, third party valuations and negotiated sales prices.
+Assumptions critical to the Company's fair value estimates under the discounted estimated future cash flows methodology are: (i) the present value factors used in determining the fair value of the reporting units and trade names; (ii) royalty rates used in the Company's trade name valuations; (iii) projected average revenue growth rates used in the reporting unit and trade name models; and (iv) projected long-term growth rates used in the derivation of terminal year values.
 These and other assumptions are impacted by economic conditions and expectations of management and will change in the future based on period specific facts and circumstances.
 The Company also tested fair value for reasonableness by comparison to the total market capitalization of the Company tested its indefinite-lived trade name intangible assets for impairment by comparing the carrying amount of such trade names to their respective fair values.
 Fair value was determined using a relief from royalty methodology.
 Assumptions critical to the Company's fair value estimates under the relief from royalty methodology were: (i) royalty rates; and (ii) projected average revenue growth rates.